mkalyoncu/ConsumeOperations/README.md

 In the project, there is a Worker.java class which receives and writes messages to stdout.
 Also it is implemented from Runnable interface to work with threads.

 There are two workers created in the main class.
-When the app starts, the workers start their thread too.
+When the app starts, two threads which contains these workers start too.
 So the app may consume **two packages at one time**.

 ### Requirements